-Japan reviving its historical gold camps with the help of foreign mining companies.
+Japan is reviving its historical gold camps with the help of foreign mining companies.

 Japan’s history is tied intrinsically to gold.
 Endowments of the precious metal were first brought to western attention in the 13th century, when Marco Polo extolled the nation’s wealth in his book of travels, calling it the “land of gold.”